 Our Goal is Impact

-The Bloomberg American Health Initiative is tackling five issues that deeply challenge the nation’s health: addiction and overdose, environmental challenges, obesity and the food system, risks to adolescent health, and violence.
-The Initiative also has set out to train a new generation of professionals committed to improving public health in America.
+The Bloomberg American Health Initiative is tackling five issues that deeply challenge the nation’s health: addiction and overdose, adolescent health, environmental challenges, obesity and the food system, and violence.
+The Initiative also has set out to train a new generation of professionals committed to improving health in America.

 The Bloomberg Philanthropies’ donation honored the centennial of the School’s establishment as the United States’ first independent graduate school of public health.